 The industry is also looking toward alternative water sources, like reclaimed wastewater, to reduce the impact on natural water bodies.
 Research into less energy-intensive methods of snow production is also underway, with some promising developments in using liquid nitrogen or other refrigerants to create snow without the need for compressed air.

 Are you longing for a winter wonderland experience, but Mother Nature isn’t cooperating?
 Look no further!
-Emergency Ice and DFW Snow Parties are here to turn your dream into a frosty reality.
-Whether you’re planning a festive holiday party or a unique corporate event or just want to surprise your family with a snow-filled backyard, we’ve got you covered with our state-of-the-art artificial snow and emergency ice services.
+Emergency Ice and Mr. Cool Snow Parties are here to turn your dream into a frosty reality.
+Whether you’re planning a festive holiday party or a unique corporate event or just want to surprise your family with a snow-filled backyard, we’ve got you covered with our state-of-the-art artificial snow and emergency ice delivery services.